 Let your tyres down further

-If you go from 16 PSI down to 10 PSI, you've lost 40% of the air in your tyres, which gives you a much greater surface area and thus a whole lot of extra floatation.
-Don't believe this makes much of a difference?
+If you go from 16 PSI down to 10 PSI, you’ve lost 40% of the air in your tyres, which gives you a much greater surface area and thus a whole lot of extra floatation.
+Don’t believe this makes much of a difference?
 Try it; you will be blown away.
-If you are regularly 4WDing, get yourself a good quality Tyre deflator; you won't look back.
+If you are regularly 4WDing, get yourself a good quality deflation device (like the ARB Tyre deflator); you won’t look back.

 Dig some sand away